circleci/circleci-docs/jekyll/_cci2/build-processing.md

 This document describes how to enable the pipelines engine if you need to trigger workflows from the CircleCI API or auto-cancel workflows.

 ## Getting Started
-Enable pipelines at the bottom of the Advanced section of Settings page for your project in the CircleCI app. **Note:** Pipelines require v2.1 configuration and are not yet supported for private CircleCI Server installations.
+Most projects will have Pipelines enabled by default.
+Verify the project pipeline setting in the Advanced section of your project's Settings page in the CircleCI app. **Note:** Pipelines are compatible with v2 and v2.1 configurations and are not yet supported for private CircleCI Server installations.

 ## Benefits of Pipelines